 Partial match anchor text is less likely to trigger the Penguin algorithm than exact match link text and is therefore safer to use.

-In branded anchor text, the text you use in the link is simply the name of a brand or organization:
+Branded anchor text is where the text you use in the link is simply the name of a brand or organization:

 Random anchor text is when you link to a page using random text that doesn’t include a keyword for the page you are linking to:

 Image anchor text is when you make an image link to another web page, the ‘alt image text’ for that image becomes the image anchor text.